 We believe that developing a good knowledge and understanding of maths is crucial for our children.
 Maths is taught though units of work / domains which are regularly revisited.
 We build on children's early number knowledge in order to give them a deeper understanding of concepts.
 A whole school calculation policy is used to provide a common format across the school.
 Children are encouraged to show and explain their reasoning in order to consolidate their understanding and this 'talk for maths' is an important part of every lesson - the emphasis being on thinking more deeply.
 A range of resources are used, along with practical experiences, to provide appropriate differentiation and challenge.
 Children are expected to apply their mathematical knowledge across the curriculum, often in less familiar contexts.

-Good use is made of digital resources to support learning in maths.
-Children are able to use the doodle maths platform in and out of school to embed their learning and challenge themselves further.
 We have the aspiration that a high percentage will make more than expected progress and attain higher than the national age-related expectation in maths.

 Science